VarunV991/Blog_App/README.md

 # Blog_App
-A blog app created using semantic ui
+A RESTful Blog app created using semantic ui.